 To see the SLD in the big picture, see Landscape Management Process.

-In the following blog posts, these questions are discussed.
+In the following documents and blog posts, these questions are discussed.

 Any administrator, who is responsible for an IT-landscape, which at least partly consists of SAP systems, will know that many applications rely on data provided by the SAP NetWeaver System Landscape Directory (SLD).
 For several reasons, having more than one SLD might be necessary.
 In this blog I put the recommendations from the SLD Planning Guide on the SLD topology in a (coco-) nutshell - not to replace this document, which is still mandatory, but to give you an easy start when developing a new SLD strategy.